3-day Modal Tuning Course

 - How to install and structure Visual Analyzer software on your computer.

-- Learn how I made my custom signal generator
+- How I made my custom signal generator

 - Tap testing for frequency response curves